-When you're starting out as a freelancer and haven't quite found your feet, it's tempting to say yes to any work that comes your way.
+When you're starting out as a freelancer and haven't quite found your feet, it's tempting to say yes to any work that comes your way, and think about what you want to exclude from your graphic design portfolio (opens in new tab) later on.
 You'll soon discover, though, that it pays to discriminate a little.

 Disqualifying clients who don't seem like a good fit for you should be one of your first priorities when you meet a potential client.
 You save the time and energy that you would spend learning about the client and their business.